idcrosby/france-letters/docs/Dad-second.md

 ---
 layout: default
-title: Second Letter (Dad)
+title: Second Letter
 nav_order: 2
 ---

 The second letter of Ken to the Canadians
 September 26
 Sunday

 Bonju Mesurs, Dames